russ1001/JavaPracticeSets/README.md

 # JavaPracticeSets
-This is all practice sets for CSCI 225 Java Programming and Data Structures UIS
+Practice sets for CSCI 225: Java Programming and Data Structures University of Illinois - Springfield